metasong/iam-data/documents/design patterns_191.md

 * Tight coupling between a set of interacting objects should be avoided.
 * It should be possible to change the interaction between a set of objects independently.

-a Form/Dialog in .net Winform can be seen as a mefiator/director
+a Form/Dialog in .net Winform can be seen as a mefiator/director of controls on it.

 ### memento(save/restore states)